fluo-lang/fluoc/readme.md

 - Simple
 - Embedded DSLs (powerful syntax additions)
-- No garbage collector, but it feels like there is one (based off [ASAP: As Static As Possible memory management](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-908.pdf) and [Practical Static Memory Management](http://nathancorbyn.com/nc513.pdf))
+- No garbage collector, but it feels like there is one (based off work from [Proust (ASAP)](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-908.pdf) and [Corbyn (Practical Static Memory Management)](http://nathancorbyn.com/nc513.pdf))